official71/teamwork2/README.md

 ## Sample run

-* For a compelling sample run, run `python main.py INTEGRATED-DATASET.csv 0.05 0.6` in Bash.
-The minimum support and confidence are 5% and 60% respectively.
+* For a compelling sample run, run `python main.py INTEGRATED-DATASET.csv 0.05 0.6` in Bash, where the minimum support and confidence are 5% and 60% respectively.
 * Some rules of interest:
     * Almost every Grade B is assigned during a re-inspection (unannounced visit if the initial inspection failed to grade an A).
 There is a good chance (78%) that a re-inspection could result in a Grade A.